karthik-d/type-inference-tools-playground/README.md

-Experiments and Tests on Symbolic Execution, Type Inference, and Property-Guided Testing of Python programs and codebases.
+Experiments and tests on Symbolic Execution, Type Inference, and Property-Guided Testing of Python programs and codebases.

 ## Git Submodules in this repository